Forming a Charitable Organization in Illinois

 Filing the Necessary Business PapersA NFP corporation is created by filing special Articles of Incorporation with the Illinois Secretary of State.
 The form can be obtained from www.cyberdriveillinois.com and the current fee is $50.00.
 It is advisable (because of the charitable nature of the NFP) to consult with an attorney to discuss the structure of the NFP and draft special provisions for the Articles of Incorporation.
 It is easier to create an appropriate set of Articles in the beginning as opposed to changing them after the NFP has started operations.

 Drafting and Filing the Necessary Tax PapersBoth NFPs and UAs must file requests for exemption from the Internal Revenue Service and make similar filings at the Illinois Department of Revenue.
 The IRS requires a completed Form 1023 and attachments as necessary.
 It is incredibly important to read the instructions to Form 1023 and make sure all of your organizational papers (articles of Incorporation, bylaws, conflicts resolution, etc.) comply with the IRS's requirements.
 If they don't, your application may be delayed or suspended.
 Consulting an accountant or attorney familiar with NFPs and charities would be advisable at this point if you are unsure of what to do.

-One step many new charities forget to take is to submit the proper forms and information to the Illinois Attorney General ("AG") to get permission to solicit donations within the state.
-The AG is given statutory authority to regulate charities to protect Illinois citizens from unscrupulous solicitors.
 The AG requires information on one or more forms depending on the type of charity that is registering.
 The current filing fee is $15.
 The process may take several months, but if a quicker review is needed then a phone call to the Chicago office of the AG can sometimes be helpful.
-Once the application is accepted and filed, the charity becomes an "Illinois Registered Charity" and is searchable on the Illinois Attorney General's charity database.
-Once again, do not forget this important step.
-Any charity that does not comply with the AG's requirements may be subject to fines and even criminal prosecution.

 Organizational Meetings and First StepsThe final step before the charity can get down to business is an organizational meeting of the board of directors (or similar leaders in an UA).
 The Illinois NFP corporation statute lists several items of business that must be accomplished, and is beyond the scope of this Legal Guide.
 However, it is important to ratify (1) officers at the meeting that will serve the NFP or UA until the next formal meeting, (2) the organization's conflict of interest policy as required by the IRS and Illinois AG, (3) the appointment of a registered agent for the organization, (4) the corporate bylaws or UA constitution, and (5) train the directors and leadership on what Illinois and federal law requires of them.

 NFPs (and to a limited extent UAs) must comply with annual formalities to keep in good standing with the Secretary of State and the IRS.
 The Secretary of State requires corporate formalities (like an annual director's meeting and minutes) be kept and an annual report be submitted each anniversary month with the required fee.
 The IRS requires Form 990 to be filed for all exempt organizations yearly, and in some cases (if the charity has income unrelated to its exempt purpose) the charity must file and pay regular income taxes with the IRS and the Illinois Department of Revenue.
-Good luck!